FreddieHoy/THE-freds-coding-test/README.md

 - There is definitely room for a deeper dive into the set up of material ui.
 Learning more about theming etc and adding slight adjustments to built components using sx prop didn't look amazing.

 - My commits should of been smaller.

+### Overall

+Really enjoyed this task!
+Felt like it could be something that adds value which is nice.
+Think with so much to play with here I think I got a little overwhelmed and just wanted to build a whole app straight away.